Ivan6813/rsschool-cv/cv.md

 ### _Profile_

 My name is Ivan and I am 27 years old.
-I am from a small town Novopolotsk.
-I lead an active lifestyle and I haven't bad habits.
-I regret that I didn't start learning programming earlier .
-So I set myself the goal of learn programming.
+I am from Novopolotsk.
+I worked in an oil refinery.
+There were no career prospects.
+So I decided to change my profession.
+I started learning JavaScript.
+This will give me unlimited growth prospects.
 I have everything for this :

 - _Tenacity_
 - _Teamwork skills_